 Project Setup

-First off, let’s open Visual Studio and create a new ASP.NET Core Web Application, selecting API as the project type.
+First off, let’s open Visual Studio and create a new ASP.NET Core Web API Application.
+We are going to name it CqrsMediatrExample.

 Dependencies